The Royal Veterinary College offers several Residencies that are first class, world-renowned training programmes for veterinary specialisation.

 - Have the patience to teach and guide veterinary undergraduate students

-The programmes in medicine and surgery run for three years and are designed to meet the requirements of the relevant European and American Colleges.
+The programmes in medicine, surgery and diagnostic imaging run for three years and are designed to meet the requirements of the relevant European and American Colleges.

 Please see the respective websites for further information on specific requirements: